5 Ways to Avoid Overspending on Your Honeymoon

 In the excitement of wedding planning, it’s easy to get carried away — especially on the honeymoon.
 After all, it’s your first trip together as a married couple, and for many people, that fact alone makes it easy to justify splurging on things that you might not otherwise.
 Official figures vary, but on average, most newlyweds spend an average of about $4,000 to $5,000 on their post-wedding trip, and in many cases, that’s more than they intended to spend.

-The good news is that you can still have a romantic honeymoon getaway without breaking the bank if you follow a few simple tricks to avoiding the overspending trap.
+The good news is that you can still have a romantic honeymoon getaway without breaking the bank if you follow a few simple tricks to avoid the overspending trap.
 By following these tips, you can easily save hundreds, even thousands, of dollars.

 5 Ways to Avoid Overspending on Your Honeymoon